alissonmarcs/minishell/README.md

 $ make fclean
 ```
 ## Testing
-This function have been tested with (https://github.com/LucasKuhn/minishell_tester).
+This project have been tested with (https://github.com/LucasKuhn/minishell_tester).